Fighting Wage Discrimination in the Workplace in New Jersey

 Wage discrimination – or being paid less than comparable employees for similar work based on gender, race, or any other factor – is a common problem in the United States.
 According to American Progress, white women made $0.79 for every dollar white men made in 2018, while black women made $0.62.
 Fortunately, New Jersey has strong protections for employees against wage discrimination in the workplace.

-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including wage discrimination / pay discrimination.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including wage discrimination/pay discrimination.
 Our discrimination attorneys will provide you with a clear and candid evaluation of any potential claims, as well as all legal options available to you.

 Protections for Employers Under The New Jersey Equal Pay Act